 Breast Reconstruction in Manhattan

 Dr. Preminger specializes in breast reconstruction and augmentation.
-If you would like to learn more about your options following breast cancer illness, please schedule your initial consultation today by calling (212) 706-1900.
+If you would like to learn more about your options following breast cancer illness, please schedule your initial consultation today by calling (212) 706-1900 or contacting us online.

 Preminger Plastic Surgery is proud to serve patients on the Upper East Side of Manhattan and throughout New York City.